Virginia Tech is the best rushing team in the Power Five after four games

 Virginia Tech’s 350 rushing yards were the most for the Hokies in a game this season.

-“Job’s not done,” said Smith, adding 300 rushing yards has become the benchmark in each game for the offensive line.
-“We’re not even halfway through the season, so I mean, we’re happy with the results that we’re getting.
+“Job’s not done,” said Smith, adding that 300 rushing yards has become the benchmark in each game for the offensive line.
+“We’re not even halfway through the season, so, I mean, we’re happy with the results that we’re getting.
 We’re not satisfied at all though.”